Table of Contents

 - Designed more for climbing and hiding than for scratching

-2. Go Pet Club Cat Tree Furniture (Provides Loads of Entertainment)
+2. Go Pet Club Cat Tree Furniture (Best for Multi-Cat Households)

 This cat tree is great for climbing too with an unbeatable seven different platforms.
 However, whereas the On2 Pets Cat Haven Cat Tree is great for hiding, my cats prefer using the Go Pet Club Cat Tree to laze around on, and the faux fur base makes it so comfy.